Tiki Barber: Broadcasting

 After retiring from the NFL, Barber began a second career as a television broadcaster.
 Barber immediately landed a role with NBC in which he contributed to the Today program, covered sports for NBC Sports, and hosted entertainment events for NBC Universal.
 Barber was introduced as a correspondent for NBC's Today and analyst for Football Night in America/Sunday Night Football on February 13, 2007.
 This came after a competition for his services was waged between ABC, FOX, NFL, and NBC.
 As a Today correspondent, Barber anchored lifestyle segments and reports on news stories.

 Barber is unusual among retired athletes in his desire to cover hard news and political stories; in 2006 Barber cited a lunch with Secretary of State Condoleezza Rice as the highlight of his year.

 While still an NFL player, Barber gained broadcasting experience.
 On television, he co-hosted the morning news program Fox & Friends on select Tuesday mornings.
 On radio, he hosted Barber Shop a weekly show on Sirius Satellite Radio with his brother Ronde during the football season.
 In the offseason, he hosted a political and general interest radio program; Senator John McCain was his first interview.
 Barber originally began his broadcasting career on WFAN radio and the WCBS local news in New York.

 In May 2008, Barber filled the spot of Willie Geist on the MSNBC program Morning Joe while Geist was on vacation.

 In August 2008, Barber helped broadcast the 2008 Summer Olympics on MSNBC and was a commentator for Yahoo! sports for the 2010 Winter Olympics.

 On Wednesday, June 23, 2010, the New York Post reported that NBC dropped him from his contributor's role on NBC's The Today Show.
 Barber was quietly let go in May 2010 by the network after his contract was not renewed by NBC earlier that year.

 Barber appeared as a studio pundit on the BBC's Super Bowl XLV coverage.

+In 2019, Barber began to appear on the NFL on CBS as a game analyst.
+Barber left CBS in 2025 to join the New York Giants Radio Network.

 In January 2022, Barber became a radio co-host for WFAN with Brandon Tierney, on weekday afternoons airing 10-2 pm (EST).
 The pair previously hosted a national show on CBS Sports Radio.

 In June 2023, the New York Post broke the news that Barber would take the spot of Craig Carton on afternoon drive at WFAN with Evan Roberts beginning in July 2023.
 As of March 2024, Evan and Tiki currently host the WFAN afternoon drive program.